PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 # TODO Items for v3.3.0-alpha.13

+- DONE: prison commands if using ; for multi-commands, and if a space follows ; then it's not working.

+- The command `/rankupmax` needs to be fixed - redonthehead
+  - `/rankupmax`, or `/rankupmax default` is fine, but replaced getting the next rank with the new code so it works better.
+  - `/rankupmax prestiges` is the same as `/prestige` and `/rankup prestiges`.
+Change so it will go through the default ladder, then prestige, then repeat if enough money.

+- when testing the block breakage with the SHIFT-click with the mine wand, I also saw that it processed the same block twice.
+The first time looked as if the drop was being canceled, then the second time the event was being canceled.
+Or vice-a-versa.
+I don't remember setting it up both ways.

-- In the GUI menu, the config setting: Enchantment_effect_current_rank is off by 1.
+- NOT AN ISSUE: In the GUI menu, the config setting: Enchantment_effect_current_rank is off by 1.
 If D rank it shows E being unlocked. - CITYJD
+  - Looking at the code where this is used (player ranks and prestiges), the intention of this setting is to highlight the player's next rank.
+So the settings name is wrong...
+It should be `Enchantment_effect_next_rank: true`
+  - Locate docs that covers this topic and make a note explaing what this is for and why the settings name is wrong.

+- Add `*all*` to `/mines set notification` - CITYJD

 - DONE: Force sellall before prestiges - kikiisyourfriend

-- Add `*all*` to `/mines set notification` - CITYJD

-- Auto-Forced-Rankups and prestiges when the player has enough money.
+- DONE: Auto-Forced-Rankups and prestiges when the player has enough money.
 Kikiisyourfriend
  - a new autoFeatures entry

 - DONE: Enable Access to prior mines - kikiisyourfriend
  - disable to prevent going back to prior rank mines.